What’s the Best Diet to Lose Weight?

 Ditch any that don’t support you anymore.
 And in a year from now, you’ll look around and realise you made major changes and they have all stuck around.

-I hope that this is the year you choose to be the healthiest and happiest version of yourself – not the skinniest.
+I hope you can choose to be the healthiest and happiest version of yourself – not the skinniest.
+So:

 - Stop avoiding carbs, because they are your body’s preferred source of energy.

 - Stop quitting sugar, because making foods ‘off-limits’ only makes you crave them more.

 - Stop counting calories and recording everything you eat in an app, because it’s depressing, unsustainable and sure as hell won’t measure your worth.